 Desktop Filters are the tough ones to get through because they are configured by the user.
-Outlook with the SmartScreen anti-spam filter from Microsoft can be given an example.
+Outlook with the SmartScreen anti-spam filter from Microsoft can be given as an example.

-Sender Score is an algorithm that ranks every outgoing mail server’s IP address.
+Sender score is an algorithm that ranks every outgoing mail server’s IP address.
 It is related to the reputation of the sending IP and sending domain.

 An IP address is a number listed in the domain name system that is used to send email messages on behalf of your domain name.
 Marketers can use dedicated or shared IP addresses to send emails.